cept73/bicycle-site/README.md

 <h3>1.2.
 Init project with init.sh script</h3>

-This command also clones the config.php file to config-local.php and tries to open the editor from which you must save the correct settings:
+This command also clones the config.php file to config-local.php and tries to open the editor to set correct settings:

 `./init.sh`

 <h3>1.3.
-Execute SQL in your MySQL Manager to create tables and seed test data:</h2>
+Execute SQL in your MySQL Manager to create tables and add test data:</h2>

 ```
 CREATE TABLE `api_users` (